holycrap872/ucls-ml-ai/CourseMaterial/00_introduction/04_turing_article/shortened_article_20m.md

 Helen Keller shows that education can take place provided that communication in both directions between teacher and pupil can take place by some means or other.

-We normally associate punishments and rewards with the teaching process.
-Some simple child machines can be constructed or programmed on this sort of principle.
-The machine has to be so constructed that events which shortly preceded the occurrence of a punishment signal are unlikely to be repeated, whereas a reward signal increased the probability of repetition of the events which led up to it.

 ...

 Opinions may vary as to the complexity which is suitable in the child machine.
 One